The Getty

 • Authoritative information: TGN includes references to the published sources and the contributing institution for all information, in keeping with the tenets of scholarship and allowing the user to judge the authoritativeness of the data.

 • Open and fee-free: All releases of TGN are available under Open Data Commons Attribution License (ODC-By) 1.
-TGN grows regularly through contributions and through other open resources; most TGN releases are refreshed every two weeks.
+TGN is maintained by the Getty, and grows regularly through contributions and through open resources; TGN releases are refreshed throughout the year.

 What are geographic datasets?